RoboticsLabURJC/2023-tfg-adrian-madinabeitia/README.md

 ## Follow line application

-For the imitation learning validation in this exercise, we collected a dataset with an algorithmic pilot, the dataset is available in the next [link]().
+For the imitation learning validation in this exercise, we collected a dataset with an algorithmic pilot, the dataset is available in the next [repository](https://huggingface.co/datasets/Adrimapo/tfg_2024_drone_simulation/tree/main).
 Clicking the next image you can watch the demo video:

 [![Youtube video](https://img.youtube.com/vi/jJ4Xdin1gg4/0.jpg)](https://www.youtube.com/watch?v=jJ4Xdin1gg4)